clojurewerkz/langohr.docs/articles/getting_started.md

 [consumer] Consumed 'Hong Kong update' from asia.hk, routing key: asia.southeast.hk.hongkong
 ```

-As you can see, some messages were routed to multiple queues and some were not routed to any queues ("deadlettered").
-Some queues have
+As you can see, some messages were routed to multiple queues and some
+were not routed to any queues ("dead lettered").
+Some queues have names
-names we picked and some have names generated by RabbitMQ.
+we picked and some have names generated by RabbitMQ.

 A (very simplistic) diagram to demonstrate topic exchange in action: